SivaganeshAndhavarapu/Speech-command-classfication/README.md

 # Speech-command-classfication
 This repository presents LSTM basd model designed to identify keywords in short segments of audio.
 It has been tested using the [Google Speech Command Datasets](https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html).
 ## Prerequsits:
-We have usde python 3.8 with following packages
+We have used python 3.8 with following packages
 ```python
 pip install numpy
 pip install h5py